ddnexus/pagy/docs/index.md

 Pagy keeps pagination as straightforward as it could be: there are no "declarative DSL" to learn, no "global pollution" to avoid, no need for any special module or adapter.
 There are no nested modules, classes nor countless methods and many hundreds lines of code... all really difficult to justify for such a simple task.

-Including all the features, validations, exceptions, etc., the Pagy core code is just 3 small files of just ~100 lines in total, easy to understand and use.
+Including all the features, validations, exceptions, etc., the Pagy core code is just 3 small files of just above 100 lines in total, easy to understand and use.
 Just take a look at the source: [pagy.rb](https://github.com/ddnexus/pagy/blob/master/lib/pagy.rb), [pagy/backend.rb](https://github.com/ddnexus/pagy/blob/master/lib/pagy/backend.rb), [pagy/frontend.rb](https://github.com/ddnexus/pagy/blob/master/lib/pagy/frontend.rb) .

  Its size and simplicity is one of the reasons of its stunning performance.